gunnarahlberg/elm-faq/index.md

 That can happen when switching between elm versions.
 Try removing all of elm-stuff or just the build-artifacts:

     rm -r elm-stuff/build-artifacts

+### How do I install an Elm package that has not been published to packages.elm-lang.org for use in my project?

+Clone the package into a separate directory and add its directory path to the `source-directories` section of the elm-package.json file for your project.
+As usual, you will also have to install any dependencies of the package.
+If the package includes any native javascript code you will have to also add `native-module: true` to elm-package.json.